thedgglmister/ft_raytracer/README.md

 # ft_raytracer
-The 4th project of the 42us graphics branch
+The 4th project of the 42 Silicon Valley graphics branch

 ### --Project Description--